NeXT: First generation

-The NeXT Computer was based on the 25 MHz Motorola 68030 central processing unit (CPU).
+The NeXT Computer uses a 25 MHz Motorola 68030 central processing unit (CPU).
 The Motorola 88000 RISC chip was originally considered, but it was not available in sufficient quantities.
-The computer included between 8 and 64 MB of random-access memory (RAM), a 256 MB magneto-optical (MO) drive, a 40 MB (swap-only), 330 MB, or 660 MB hard disk drive, 10BASE2 Ethernet, NuBus, and a 17-inch MegaPixel grayscale display measuring 1120 by 832 pixels.
-In 1989, a typical new PC, Macintosh, or Amiga computer included a few megabytes of RAM, a 640×480 16-color or a 320x240 4,096-color display, a 10- to 20-megabyte hard drive, and few networking capabilities.
-It was the first computer to ship with a general-purpose DSP chip (Motorola 56001) on the motherboard.
-This supported sophisticated music and sound processing, including the Music Kit software.
+The computer has between 8 and 64 MB of random-access memory (RAM), a 256 MB magneto-optical (MO) drive, a 40 MB (swap-only), 330 MB, or 660 MB hard disk drive, 10BASE2 Ethernet, NuBus, and a 17-inch MegaPixel grayscale display with 1120×832 pixels.
+In 1989, a typical new PC, Macintosh, or Amiga computer included a few megabytes of RAM, a 640×480 16-color or 320x240 4,096-color display, a 10- to 20-megabyte hard drive, and few networking capabilities.
+It is the first computer to ship with a general-purpose DSP chip (Motorola 56001) on the motherboard.
+This supports sophisticated music and sound processing, including the Music Kit software.

-The magneto-optical (MO) drive manufactured by Canon Inc. was the primary mass storage device.
-This drive technology was relatively new to the market, and the NeXT was the first computer to use it.
+The magneto-optical (MO) drive manufactured by Canon Inc. is the primary mass storage device.
+This drive technology was relatively new to the market, and the NeXT is the first computer to use it.
 MO drives were cheaper but much slower than hard drives, with an average seek time of 96 ms; Jobs negotiated Canon's initial price of $150 per blank MO disk so that they could sell at retail for only $50.
-The disk drive's design made it impossible to move files between computers without a network, because each NeXT Computer has only one MO drive and the disk could not be removed without shutting down the system.
-The drive's limited speed and capacity made it insufficient as the primary medium running the NeXTSTEP operating system.
+The drive's design made it impossible to move files between computers without a network, because each NeXT Computer has only one MO drive and the disk can not be removed without shutting down the system.
+The drive's limited speed and capacity makes it insufficient as NeXTSTEP's primary medium.

-In 1989, NeXT struck a deal for former Compaq reseller Businessland to sell the NeXT Computer in international markets.
+In 1989, NeXT started a deal for Businessland, a former Compaq reseller, to sell the NeXT Computer in international markets.
 Selling through a retailer was a major change from NeXT's original business model of only selling directly to students and educational institutions.
 Businessland founder David Norman predicted that sales of the NeXT Computer would surpass sales of Compaq computers after 12 months.